What is a DMARC Failure Report? | EasyDMARC

 Pros

-If you’re dealing with DMARC failure, these reports have the right amount of data to help you get things straight in a short time.
+If you’re dealing with DMARC failure, these reports have the right amount of data to help you get things straight quickly.
 Here are the benefits of working with them:

 A single DMARC failure report contains much more information about any rejected email.
 All the data is recorded in URI format (Uniform Resource Identifier).
 You get a sequence of characters identifying all reasons why your message failed.
 URIs are very detailed since they distinguish one source from the other.